Modest Mouse: Formation and early years: 1992–1999

-Critical success: 2000–2002
+The Moon & Antarctica: 2000–2002

 In 2000, Modest Mouse released The Moon & Antarctica, its first album on Epic Records.
 The album, produced by Califone's Brian Deck during five months of sessions in Chicago, was met with critical acclaim, including a 9.8/10 score from online music magazine Pitchfork Media, despite concerns about releasing material on a major label.
 The album would later receive further acclaim.

 The band licensed "Gravity Rides Everything" for a Nissan Quest minivan advertisement, a move that Brock has publicly acknowledged as blatantly commercial but necessary to achieve financial stability.
 Regarding the commercial, Brock stated, "People who don't have to make their living playing music can bitch about my principles while they spend their parents' money or wash dishes for some asshole."

 In 2001, Modest Mouse released the EP Everywhere and His Nasty Parlour Tricks, a collection of unused songs from the recording sessions of The Moon & Antarctica.
 In 2002, the band joined Cake, De La Soul, The Flaming Lips, The Hackensaw Boys and Kinky on the Unlimited Sunshine Tour.

-Mainstream success, Johnny Marr joins the band: 2003–2009
+Good News for People Who Love Bad News and We Were Dead Before the Ship Even Sank: 2003–2009

 In March 2003, Green left the band after suffering a nervous breakdown; official reports stated he was leaving to work with his side project, Vells.
 The same year, he and Judy appeared on Adam Forkner's first solo album, VVRSSNN.
 Drummer Benjamin Weikel joined the band, replacing Green, along with Murder City Devils guitarist Dann Gallucci, who had previously played with Modest Mouse.
-Prior to starting the band's writing and recording process, Brock was devastated by the loss of "a couple of the most important people in my life," he said.
+Prior to starting the band's writing and recording process, Brock was devastated by the loss of "a couple of the most important people in my life", he said.
 Following these events, the band released their fourth album, Good News for People Who Love Bad News, on April 6, 2004.
 The following August, the album was certified Platinum, having two hits with "Float On" and "Ocean Breathes Salty" (both of which they performed on Saturday Night Live on November 13, 2004).
 The album was nominated for a Grammy Award for Best Alternative Music Album that year, and "Float On" was nominated for Best Rock Song.
-Green officially rejoined the band in May 2004, while Weikel returned to drumming exclusively for the Helio Sequence.
+Green rejoined the band in May 2004, while Weikel returned to drumming exclusively for the Helio Sequence.
 The public radio program Marketplace used "Float On" as bumper music, which helped propel the group to a broader audience.